Pre-Apprenticeship

 • Need assistance obtaining supplies or equipment

-NECA-IBEW 48 Pre-Apprenticeship Program
+Upcoming NECA-IBEW 48 Pre-Apprenticeship Program Classes

-Upcoming Classes
+Upcoming Classes:

-Program Requirements
+Eligibility Requirements

 Please read the following information carefully.
 You must meet #1–5 of the requirements:

-3. Valid driver’s license
+2. Valid driver’s license

-4. 18 years of age or older by 10/14/2024
+3. 18 years of age or older by the last day of class

-5. Ability to pass a substance abuse test.
+4. Ability to pass a substance abuse test.
 The pre-employment drug test does not test for cannabis, however, the customer your contractor works for may require cannabis testing

 • *If a veteran, submit a copy of your DD-214